FL-Marine/Health-Analytics-Mini-Case-Study/README.md

 ![image](https://user-images.githubusercontent.com/74512335/120243801-8a585780-c236-11eb-8e18-5ab8ec53dd55.png)

 This question is asking how many users have all 3 measurements.
+User was not fully spelled in the FROM clause.

 Q.9